 When Can We Sing Again?

-What do these sobering facts from medical experts mean for how and when our GALA choruses can sing together again?
-This page explores the latest research and includes creative rehearsal options from GALA artistic directors.
+The resources below explore the latest research and includes creative rehearsal options from GALA artistic directors.
 Note the new tips for Singing Outside.

 These singer protocols are offered from several GALA choruses that are currently rehearsing in parks, parking lots and parking garages.